benjamincharity/bc.com/articles/rethink-outbuild-5-mindset-shifts-startup-success.md

 ---
-title: 'Questions to ask when building a data-table'
+title: 'Rethink to Outbuild: 5 Mindset Shifts for Startup Success in the Build vs. Buy Debate'
 description: |
   Discover the critical mindset shifts every entrepreneur needs to make in the build vs. buy debate.
 Learn how embracing strategic laziness, valuing time, cultivating an ecosystem, prioritizing adaptability, and mastering 'good enough' can transform your startup's approach to growth and innovation.
-Dive into our guide and start building a smarter, more successful startup today.
 tags:
   - 'Entrepreneurship'
   - 'Startup Strategy'